You asked and we have answered! Find the answers to your top Kansas questions:

 Q: What time zone is Kansas in?

-A: One time zone was not enough for Kansas, so we observe two.
+A: One-time zone was not enough for Kansas, so we observe two.
 Central Daylight and Mountain Daylight are the time zones we use.
-The majority of the state uses Central time, except a few counties on the western border, which use Mountain time.
+The vast majority of the state uses Central time, except for a few counties on the western border, which use Mountain time.

 Q: What is there to see and do in Kansas?

 A: Perfect question!
 Explore our site, check out the road trips, visit our Instagram Page, order a FREE Travel Guide, hit up our social media pages, read our blog, or give us a call.
 We have landscapes so diverse you will ask yourself, "This is Kansas?!"
 Yes, yes it is!